Reflections on Decision on Summary Judgment

 “The evidence gathered,” missing from the Court’s decision

 Moreover, internal communications reveal that the FRB members and staff contrived, regardless of the evidence, to produce a draft report that would place my candidacy in an unfavorable light.
 For example, after a favorable interview, FRB chair Amy Edmondson remarked “Sigh”.
 Upon receiving evidence helpful to me, she commented “perhaps this was not the right one to pick”, meaning she wanted a subject that would portray me badly.
-Furthermore, before gathering a single piece of evidence in 2017, she said it was “obvious we shouldn’t have him on the senior faculty.”
-Similarly, FRB member Stu Gilson said I was “irredeemable” before receiving evidence.
+Furthermore, before gathering a single piece of evidence in 2017, Edmondson said it was “obvious we shouldn’t have him on the senior faculty,” while FRB member Stu Gilson said I was “irredeemable.”
 FRB notes even reflect proposals to impose sham requirements to induce my departure (“we need to put a structure of resources in place that he would find onerous and leave”).
 These tactics are way out of line.
-The FRB was supposed to investigate fairly on behalf of the full faculty, which delegated this authority to have the work done carefully and properly.
-And the FRB was supposed to follow the evidence, not rig the process to reach a predetermined result.
+The senior faculty delegated authority to the FRB so it could investigate fairly on their behalf.
+The FRB was supposed to follow the evidence, not rig the process to reach a predetermined result.

 HBS leaders also admitted applying standards selectively.
 Ben Esty, HBS’s chief compliance officer, stated “one could interpret the selective enforcement of our community standards on a single candidate as discriminatory” (attribution).
 Cunningham acknowledged: “we haven’t audited any faculty member for compliance with the [conflict of interest] policy.”

-Taken together, this evidence supports allegations of bad faith.
+I see this evidence as central to the claims in the case.
 I hoped the Court would engage with this evidence.
 It did not.

 Nohria’s affidavit as a cure-all?